Working with React and Go (Golang)

 In this course we will go over the core fundamentals of React, including the React life cycle, components, functional components, props, state, and more.
 We will also cover calling a remote API (both one we build, and a 3rd party API), and much more.

-In the first part of the course, we'll build an application using React class components, and then, once that is complete, we'll rebuild the entire application using functions and hooks.
+In the first part of the course, we'll build a simple application using both React class component and Functional Components with hooks.
 Although hooks and functions appear to the the future for React, there are literally millions of lines of code out there built using classes, so it's important to know how to work with React using both classes and functions & hooks.

-We will also cover receiving requests on the back end, both as JSON and as GraphQL, and returning that response as JSON.
+In the second project for this course, we'll build a Single Page Web Application (SPA) with a React front end and a Go back end API, where we will cover receiving requests on the back end, both as JSON and as GraphQL, and returning that response as JSON.

-In order to secure access to authenticated users for certain parts of our site, we will also explore how to generate and use JSON Web Tokens (JWT).
+In order to secure access to authenticated users for certain parts of our site, we will also explore how to generate and use JSON Web Tokens (JWT), including refresh tokens.

 I have twenty years of experience in professional software development, and twenty years of experience as a University professor.

 As an entrepreneur, I have worked with a broad range of clients, including Thomson Nelson, Hewlett Packard, the Royal Bank of Canada, Keybank, Sprint, and many, many others.
 I also have extensive management and project management experience.
 I have led teams of fifty developers and artists on multi-million dollar projects, and much smaller teams on much smaller projects.

 As a professor, I have taught in a wide variety of course areas, including Computer Science, English, Irish, and American literature, and a number of "crossover" courses that bridge the liberal arts and technological fields.